 Prior to application, students are strongly urged to make an appointment with the SC&A staff to discuss their proposal and collections that will support their proposed research.
 Applications will be reviewed by an advisory committee that includes Goucher staff and faculty and community members.
 Applicants will be contacted via email.
-You may email Kate Dannals at email@example.com with questions or to make an appointment.
+Please email the Special Collections & Archives at email@example.com for more information.

 2015 Spring Fellows

 Nakpangi Ali '17

 Nicole Wise '16

 The spring 2015 fellows worked on the theme-semester timeline project, "Civil Rights: Goucher and the Nation, 1838 to the Present."
 This was a partnership with Assistant Professor of History James Dator.
 The exhibit is available online.